jennylaustin/persyburnette.com/content/signup.md

 <div >
   <p style="font-size:1.5rem;text-align:center;">
     As we post our updates on Persy's fight with cancer, we will also send them out to everyone on our email list.
-Sign up to stay up-to-date.
+    Sign up for the list to stay up-to-date.
   </p>
 </div>